msschwartz/vite-plugin-alias-paths/README.md

 ### Why not just use `vite-tsconfig-paths`?

-`vite-tsconfig-paths` has one big limitation: **it does not work the same way as TypeScript because shared or nested packages ignore the project aliases**
+One key limitation of `vite-tsconfig-paths` is that it does not fully align with TypeScript’s behavior: project aliases are not respected in shared or nested packages.